 - S&P 500 Periodic Reinvestment and Dividend Calculator

-A calculator which estimates fees and taxes.
-It allows periodic scheduled additions to investments.
+Calculator trying to estimate fees and taxes.
+Allows periodic scheduled additions to investments.

 - S&P 500 Historical Return Calculator

-You can find both the S&P 500 and the Total Return at Marketwatch.
-Here's the overlay for 2018:
+Find easy to grab data on both the S&P 500 and Total Return version at Yahoo!.
+Here's their overlay this year: